OSGeo/gdal/swig/python/gdal-utils/README.rst

 gdal-utils
 =============

-This gdal-utils Python package includes modules and functions that use and extend the GDAL_ Geospatial Data Abstraction Library.
+This gdal-utils Python package is a sub-set of the GDAL Osgeo Python package.

-The GDAL project maintains SWIG generated Python bindings for GDAL and OGR, which are included in the gdal package.
+If you've installed the GDAL package you have these utils.
+However you may wish to get a newer version of the utilities without changing GDAL, that's what this package is for.

-Please also refer to the osgeo documentation and to the `GDAL API Tutorial`_.
+For using and developing the utils please refer to the osgeo documentation and to the `GDAL API Tutorial`_.

-Currently, The the gdal package also includes the utils package, but in the future they might be available only in this gdal-utils package.

 We don't systematically test the utils against a different versions of gdal.
 Versioning of GDAL and gdal-utils are independent from each other, today's